New Homes For Self-Builders

 If you already have a plot, whether that is a green field, a back garden or a house to knock down and rebuild, then we can provide a full architectural design and planning service.

-At Vernacular Homes we have worked with architects in Kent and the South East area to overcome all manner of building and planning issues and present planning authorities with plans that satisfy them and our clients.
+At Vernacular Homes we have worked with architects in Kent and the South East area to overcome all manner of building and planning issues and present local authorities with plans that satisfy them and our clients.

-Don't yet have a site?
+Don't yet have a site to build on?

 A few ideas on how to find a plot for your dream home.